samsmithnz/MermaidDotNet/README.md

     string result = flowchart.CalculateFlowchart();
 ```

-The mermaid result is below - which can be inserted into markdown in GitHub.com with ````mermaid  `
+The mermaid result is below - which can be inserted into markdown in [GitHub.com](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/)

 ```
 flowchart LR